How to Extend Tire Life: Maximize Your Tires’ Mileage.

 Tires with a specific direction of rotation, often referred to as directional tires, do pose a challenge when it comes to rotation.

-Directional tires have a tread pattern designed to rotate in one direction for optimal performance, typically indicated by an arrow on the sidewall.
+Directional tires have a tread pattern designed to rotate in one direction for best performance, typically indicated by an arrow on the sidewall.

 When rotating directional tires, it’s important to follow some guidelines: